« return to top

 What are the advantages printing on canvas vs other media?

 Canvas can be coated and mirror wrapped and ready for immediate presentation without framing.
 It can also be mounted to board or traditionally stretched and framed without glass.
+While the initial material cost is higher, it usually is more cost effective solution compared to framing and other presentation methods.

 Do you offer a certificate of authenticity?